mojaloop/business-operations-framework-docs/docs/guide/SecurityBC.md

 1. Roles are assigned Permissions
 1. The Identity and Access Proxy (Ory Oathkeeper) enforces access to endpoints based on permission.
 1. Backend API can optionally check permissions through Keto API.
-1. Mutually exclusive permission sets can be defined in the system to enforce seperation of duties.
+1. Mutually exclusive permission sets can be defined in the system to enforce separation of duties.

 ## Enforcing Maker-Checker
 There are two approaches that can be taken to enforce a maker-checker validation flow.